"A mythic life is not a banking transaction."

 She's smiling, for instance, which she never is in her self-portraits, and they leave off her mustache, which she proudly included.
 She looks almost plump and healthy, which she certainly wasn't.

-I'm not objecting to this mural, I'm just saying it's not helpful or accurate to think our lives should be a constantly rising line on a graph of improvement.
+I'm not objecting to this mural.
+I have a carrying bag with Vincent van Gogh's sunflowers.
+I'm just saying human lives don't need to be a constantly rising line on a graph of improvement.

 I love this post Fresca.
 It gives me another lens to look at language and meaning and the world.
 I am going to share some of your thoughts with my daughters.
 You are an Intellectual and I am glad you have some open time to think your thoughts and share them with your readers.